top of page

 Dialogue with a healthcare professional

 By staying vigilant and informed, knowing these early warning signs dementia could present, you are better equipped to seek help and support, not just for you but also for your loved ones in Australia who might be navigating this journey.
-Early detection can lead to valuable interventions, tailored support, and ultimately, a preserved sense of well-being and autonomy in the face of such life changes.
+Early detection can lead to valuable interventions, tailored support, and a preserved sense of well-being and autonomy in the face of such life changes.

 The Impact of Early Dementia Symptoms on Daily Life